On this page you will find information about:

 If you find it hard to swallow the capecitabine tablets, or you are sick just after taking them, call your chemotherapy team for advice.

 The soreness normally gets better when your chemotherapy finishes.
-If it gets very painful or you have broken skin that looks infected, call the emergency number.
+If it gets very painful or you have broken skin that looks infected, call the 24 hour emergency number.

 You may have some tummy pain or discomfort when you are having capecitabine.
-Or you may have indigestion, lots of wind, or feel bloated.
+Or you may have indigestion, wind, or feel bloated.
 You may also have constipation (when you find it harder to poo).
 Your doctor can give you medicines to help with these side effects.

 Capecitabine can lower the number of platelets in your blood.
 This is called thrombocytopenia.
 You may bruise more easily than normal, and you may be more likely to have nosebleeds or bleeding gums.